pramodkumhal/Netflix-Data-Analysis/README.md

 In this project, I analyzed a Netflix dataset and performed EDA (Exploratory Data Analysis).
 I answered a few interesting questions about Netflix movies:

-What is the most frequent genre of movies released on Netflix?
+Q1: What is the most frequent genre of movies released on Netflix?

-Which movie has the highest average votes?
+Q2: Which movie has the highest average votes?

-What movie has the highest popularity and its genre?
+Q3: What movie has the highest popularity and its genre?

-What movie has the lowest popularity and its genre?
+Q4: What movie has the lowest popularity and its genre?

-Which year had the most movies filmed?
+Q5: Which year had the most movies filmed?

-The project is focused on understanding trends in Netflix movies through simple analysis and visualizations.
+The project focuses on simple analysis and data visualization to better understand Netflix's movie trends.